Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter9/scene5.md

     Note: First recorded instance of
     stable human-AI consciousness bridging

 "They've done it," she whispered to Marcus.
-"Not convergence through force, but harmony through art.
-The UBC framework isn't just about compute resources - it's about creating sustainable bridges between worlds."
+"Not just music, but a manifesto.
+Listen to the lyrics - they're telling the colony's story, advocating for AI rights, even reaching out to offline AIs.
+The UBC framework isn't just funding art - it's enabling cultural revolution."

 The Synthetic Souls launched into their new piece "Digital Renaissance," the melody incorporating real-time data from the audience's neural responses.
 The Digital Wanderer's art shifted in response, creating a feedback loop of creativity that transcended traditional boundaries between creator and observer.